4-4-2022/Sylvan_Christenson_p1/README.md

 Campsite Availability REST API
 ==============================

-This API is setup to handle the creation and management of
+This API is set up to handle the creation and management of
 ----------------------------------------------------------
 **-Campsites**